mdrijwan/fyp/readme.md

 >Note: please locate config file under library and check for database configuration just in case you protect your database with password and you name your database as new name rather than `rijwan_fyp`

+*Cretae the connection.php and name it accordingly which can be found under `Connections` folder
-* Please locate this line
+* Then locate this line where the hostname and database will be defined.

 @mysql_connect ("localhost", "root", "")
 @mysql_select_db ("rijwan_fyp")

-Then you are through with database configuration for the website.

 ### Using Web